AdobeDocs/pass.en/help/authentication/auth-rn-268.md

 ### Build Number {#build-number-268}

-Adobe Pass Authentication: adobe-pass-**2.68.0.5** Release Date: **11/21/2023 - 11/23/2023**
+Adobe Pass Authentication: adobe-pass-**2.68.0.5** Release Date: **12/05/2023 - 12/07/2023**

 ### New Features {#new-features-268}

-* Ongoing development to new REST APIs.
-The new endpoints and flows planned to become available in an upcoming dedicated release.
+* Ongoing development to new REST APIS.
+The new end-points and flows planned to become available in an upcoming dedicated release.
 Updating documentation for use of these new APIS is in progress.
 * Continued internal architectural improvements.
 * Updated Device Atlas library to the latest version in order to improve device identification.